aidswidjaja/osu-mac/docs/issues/dotnet.rst

 3. Open **Wineskin**.
 4. Click **Advanced**, then navigate to the **Tools** tab.
 5. Click **Command Line (cmd)** located under the Wine Tools heading.
 6. It'll take some time for a console window to appear.
-Here, run the following command:
+When it does, run the following command:

 .. code-block:: bash

-    cd ../../osu!
-    start osu!
+    start ../../osu!/osu!.exe

 On a working installation, osu! should start (albeit with performance issues).
 If this command fails, please screenshot the output and let us know on the `forum thread <https://osu.ppy.sh/community/forums/topics/1106057>`_.